oracle-livelabs/database/23cfree/java-duality-views/introduction/introduction.md

 This workshop focuses on working with JSON Duality Views in Oracle Database 23c.

-> **Note**: Currently, this workshop is not supported in an Always Free environment.
-If you are using the LiveLabs environment (green button), please note that the install files for Oracle Database 23c Free have already been downloaded to the virtual machine.

 ### **About Oracle Database 23c Free and JSON Duality**

 (Filler from Ranjan's blog, this is for him to write)